chrisevett/chrisevett.github.io/_posts/2016-09-22-takeaways-from-velocity.md

 #### Limoncelli from stackoverflow

 Apply devops principles to things that aren't SDLC
 Principles:

-* The three ways
+- The three ways
-1. Systems thinking
+- Systems thinking
-2. Rapid Feedback loops
+- Rapid Feedback loops
-3. Kaizen culture/ encouragement of continuous improvment
+- Kaizen culture/ encouragement of continuous improvment
-* Minimum viable product delivered as soon as possible (definition of product is loose)
+- Minimum viable product delivered as soon as possible (definition of product is loose)
-* Small batches
+- Small batches

-An example of a devops principle (small batch in this case) applied to something is the decision to give constructive feedbac early in a relationship instead of letting frustrations and differences accumulate.
+An example of a devops principle (small batch in this case) applied to something is the decision to give constructive feedback early in a relationship instead of letting frustrations and differences accumulate.
 Also he used weightloss as an example.
 He set the goal to lose one pound per week instead of 100 lbs in a year.
 Whenever there were failures he would analyze the situation and make corrections and the weightloss stuck.

 System integrity is more important than the actual system.
-If you don't KNOW that it's working then the business isn't getting value from it.
+If you don't **know** that it's working then the business isn't getting value from it.

 Automate acceptance tests and testing of nonfunctional requirements (eg infra testing.
 The infrastructure as code guy said the same thing).
 Does this apply to monitoring and test automation?